Eye Stroke Causes, Symptoms, and Prevention Tips

 While it’s not always possible to prevent this condition, there are steps to reduce the risk.

-Quit Smoking: Smoking damages your blood vessels and increases your risk of clots.
-If you smoke, quitting is one of the best things you can do for your health.
+Quit Smoking: Smoking takes a toll on your blood vessels and ups your risk of clots.
+If you smoke, quitting is one of the smartest moves you can make for yourself.

 Living with Vision Loss After a Stroke